-- The smooth tends to become attached to one person and can be aloof with others.
+- Smooth haired Doxies tends to become attached to one person and can be aloof with others.

-- The long-haired can be the quietest and sweet by nature.
+- Long-haired Doxies can be the quietest and sweet by nature.

-- The wire-haired is said to be the most mischievous and headstrong.
+- Wire-haired Doxies are said to be the most mischievous and headstrong.

 With these points in mind, some may opt for a Corgi long-haired Dachshund mix, but please remember that these dispositions are not guaranteed.

 - black and cream

 Notably, the double dapple and piebald are discouraged from breeding for show.

 The Pembroke Welsh Corgi is recognized by his fox-like face, stumpy legs, and chunky body.
 He is smaller and much more popular than his cousin the Cardigan Corgi.

 His coat lies flat and is medium in length overall, with a short dense undercoat and lengthier outer coat.